Miguel Vargas Player Props: Dodgers vs. Diamondbacks

 |Games w/1+ RBI

-- The Diamondbacks had a 4.26 team ERA that ranked 23rd among all league pitching staffs.
+- The Diamondbacks have the 23rd-ranked team ERA among all league pitching staffs (5.25).

+- Diamondbacks pitchers combine to surrender the fifth-most home runs in baseball (14 total, two per game).

-- Bumgarner (0-1) gets the starting nod for the Diamondbacks, his second this season.
+- Davies (0-0) makes the start for the Diamondbacks, his second of the season.

-- The lefty last appeared on Sunday against the Los Angeles Dodgers, when he went four innings, allowing five earned runs while giving up four hits.
+- In his most recent appearance on Sunday, the right-hander threw five innings against the Los Angeles Dodgers, giving up one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.